 Water covers almost three-quarter part of the world.
 It means water is occupying more portion compared to land.
 But this water is becoming more polluted because of the environmental changes.
 So it is necessary to conserve the water.
 People don’t care much or they simply don’t know how to conserve the water.
 A few simple changes in the home about the water consumption make a vast contribution to water conservation.

 We all use the water.
 We must also see how we are using this.
 It is important to note that a lot of water is wasted when using for domestic purpose.
-Leaking pipes are one problem, laziness to stop the running tap when not in use is another.
+Leaking pipes are one problem and whilst this may not be your fault, you can be blamed for not acting quickly to get it fixed.
+It is an easy problem to fix (see ineedtheplumber.com/leak-repair/ for more information) and needs resolving as soon as possible to limit the amount of wasted water.
+Laziness to not stop the running tap when it’s not in use is another.
 By conserving water we can also save money.
 There are hundreds of ways to conserve the water.
 We may not follow all those ways.
 But it is everyone’s duty to protect the water sources from population and target on sustainable management of this life supporting commodity.
 This is essential for the people living on earth now and for the future generation.
 If this situation continues we can see water in shops only.
 This heading is not going to be a new thing at that time.